About Cracked Glass

 Our Mission

-The Cracked Glass Movement exists to turn silence into solidarity.
+The Cracked Glass Movement exists to transform silence into solidarity.

-We wear our fractures openly—not as marks of weakness, but as proof of survival.
+We wear our fractures not as marks of weakness, but as proof of survival.
 Every crack tells a story.
-Every scar is a reminder that even when life shatters us, we still hold together.
+Every scar is a reminder that even when life threatens to shatter us, we hold together — and we shine through.

-Our mission is simple: to create a community where no one feels alone in their brokenness.
-To inspire people to embrace their cracks, to cope, to connect, and to transform pain into resilience.
+Our mission is simple: to build a community where no one feels alone in their brokenness.
+To inspire people to embrace their cracks, to connect through shared resilience, and to turn pain into strength.

 The Cracked Glass Logo